Riacecilia/Recreating-Vue-js-docs/src/content/docs/essentials/template-syntax.md

 description: Explaining Vue's template syntax.
 ---

 Vue uses regular HTML to build the look of your website.
-You add special instructions to this HTML to connect it directly to your data.
 Template Syntax in Vue is these special rules and elements you add to regular HTML to make your website dynamic and interactive.

 Advanced developers who prefer to write code directly instead of using HTML templates, can use JSX.
 However, using JSX won't get the same speed boosts that Vue's standard HTML templates do.